GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/fire-bullet/details.md

 Bullets can be shot to a position with the **Fire bullet toward an position** action.
 To shoot in the direction of the cursor, the [cursor expressions](/gdevelop5/all-features/mouse-touch/) `CursorX` and `CursorY` can be used as target.

-TODO make this example actually use fire bullet

 ![](fire-bullet-position-instruction-editor.png)

 **Conviction of Gun Dude**